-Entropion is a condition in which the dog’s eyelids turn inward, causing the eyelashes and fur to make direct contact with the eyes.
+Entropion happens when the dog’s eyelids turn inward, causing the eyelashes and fur to make direct contact with the eyes.
+This persistent contact and friction lead to irritation, resulting in more serious complications such as corneal ulcers and vision loss.

-Our blog covers everything you need to know about entropion in dogs.
-With our help, you’ll be able to learn more about one of the many eye problems our best friends can face.
+Our blog provides a detailed overview of everything you need to know about entropion in dogs.
+With our help, you’ll be able to learn more about one of the many eye problems our best friends face.

 What Causes Entropion in Dogs?

-Here are the most common causes of entropion in dogs:
+Here are the most common causes of eyelid entropion in dogs:

 Breed Predisposition

-Some breeds are considered to be more prone to entropion because of their physical traits.
+Some dog breeds are considered more prone to entropion due to their physical traits.
 These generally include facial structures such as heavy facial folds, short noses, prominent eyes, and weak eyelid support.

 Cavalier King Charles Spaniel